dell/csm-docs/content/docs/getting-started/installation/kubernetes/installationwizardhelm.md

 ---
-title: "CSM Installation Wizard Helm"
+title: "Installation Wizard Helm"
-linkTitle: "CSM Installation Wizard Helm"
+linkTitle: "Installation Wizard Helm"
 description: Container Storage Modules Installation Wizard
 weight: 1
 toc_hide: true
 ---
 <br>

-Dell CSM Installation Wizard Support Matrix [Click Here](../../../../../supportmatrix/#supported-dell-csi-drivers)
+Installation Wizard Support Matrix [Click Here](../../../../../supportmatrix/#supported-dell-csi-drivers)
 <br>
 <br>
-The Dell Container Storage Modules Installation Wizard is a webpage that helps you create a manifest file to install Dell CSI Drivers and CSM Modules.
+The Container Storage Modules Installation Wizard is a webpage that helps you create a manifest file to install Dell CSI Drivers and CSM Modules.
 Users can enable or disable modules through the UI, and it generates a single manifest file, eliminating the need to download individual Helm charts for drivers and modules.

 ## Generate Manifest File